diasraphael/todo-app/README.md

 Functionalities

 - User will be able to add todos and it will be added to the top of the todos.
-- Deleting todo will remove todo from the todo list
+- Deleting todo will remove todo from the todo list.
+- Move todo task to Done.